Kazo City, Saitama Prefecture

 Excavations have been conducted more than 80 times since 1980, and the western part of the castle and samurai residences were investigated for 13 years starting in 1983.
 Many remnants such as moats, ditches, bridges, wells, and clay pits were found, as well as daily-life artifacts such as ceramics and lacquerware.

 The most notable of the remnants uncovered is the ‘shoji’ moat (resembling the lattice of a shoji sliding paper door).
-Shoji moats are often found in Hojo clan castles, such as Odawara Castle and Yamanaka Castle.
+Shoji moats are often found in Hojō clan castles, such as Odawara Castle and Yamanaka Castle.
 The shoji moat found south of Kisai Castle is one of the largest in Japan at 48 meters wide.
-In 1563, Uesugi Kenshin went to rescue Matsuyama Castle, which was besieged by Hojo Ujiyasu and Takeda Shingen, but was unable to reach the castle in time.
+In 1563, Uesugi Kenshin went to rescue Matsuyama Castle, which was besieged by Hojō Ujiyasu and Takeda Shingen, but was unable to reach the castle in time.

 Noteworthy among the artifacts found is a ‘kabuto’ helmet that retains its ‘shikoro’ (suspended neck guard) and ‘fukigaeshi’ (wing-like projections), a fairly rare find in a site like this.
 In addition, horse armor and a matchlock sheath, a part of a matchlock gun, were excavated from the outer moat; a the frontside of a helmet was excavated on the south side of the outer moat; and about 100 bullets were excavated from the whole excavation area.

 In the southern area of the fortification, three gold coins and pottery with molten material on them were excavated.
 Scientific analysis has revealed that metal production was conducted here to create alloys that were used as materials for armor and decoration.
 This has been previously confirmed in the castles of warring feudal lords and large cities throughout Japan, but these results also show that this was widespread in small-scale castles such as Kisai Castle as well.
+As Kisai Castle is located in a low-lying area, a wide variety of artifacts were excavated in good condition.
+The large shoji moat, helmets, gold horse armor, and gold frontal stands bring to mind the glamorous warriors who fought in front-line castles.
+It is also an important site for exploring life and livelihood in the castle from the Warring States Period to the beginning of the Edo Period.
+(Hideyuki Shimamura)

 Adapted from Hakkutsu sareta Nihon rettō 2023 [Excavations in the Japanese Archipelago, 2023] (Bunkachō [Agency for Cultural Affairs], ed., Kyodo News, 2023).